-Summary : Embark on an unforgettable journey up north along the Norwegian coast, all the way to Longyearbyen, in the Arctic Svalbard Archipelago.
-This is a once-in-a-lifetime opportunity to ply the Norwegian Sea and experience first hand the staggering beauty of the Norwegian fjords and the Arctic.
-Visit UNESCO World Heritage sites, explore picturesque villages by the sea, stretch your legs on scenic glacier walks, and visit world famous fjords surrounded by spectacular mountains, lush green trees, waterfalls, and quaint farms.
-From the abundant marine bird life, to the dramatic coastal scenery, to the unique historical significance of this region, this is a voyage filled with adventure, natural beauty, and discovery.
+Summary : Set sail from Bergen--the gateway to Norway's fjords--to the remote shores of Svalbard on this dazzling 15-day odyssey along the fjord coastline of Norway.
+This is a once-in-a-lifetime opportunity to ply the Norwegian Sea and experience first-hand the staggering beauty of the Norwegian fjords.
+Visit subarctic islands by Zodiac in search of wildlife, walk through history at UNESCO-protected historical sites, explore picturesque villages by the sea, stretch your legs on scenic glacier walks, and visit world famous fjords surrounded by spectacular mountains, lush green trees, waterfalls, and quaint farms.
+From the abundant marine bird life to the dramatic coastal scenery to the unique historical significance of this region, this is a voyage filled with adventure, natural beauty, and discovery.
 If luck is on your side, you may even have a chance encounter with the elusive polar bear!

 $5,999 to $11,999

 Soak in the sights and sounds of Svalbard.
-Glaciers, nesting birds, sea mammals like walruses and whales – plus land mammals like polar bears, the arctic fox, and reindeer all call this region home.
+Glaciers, nesting birds, sea mammals like polar bears, walruses and whales, plus land mammals like the Arctic fox and reindeer all call this region home.

 Mandatory Travel Insurance:

-Arrival transfer from meeting point to the ship; cabin accommodations and meals aboard the ship; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (insulated, waterproof boots US sizes 6-16); and a complimentary wind- and water-resistant parka.
+Pre-expedition arrival transfer from meeting point to the ship; shipboard accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; parka; gear on loan (insulated, waterproof boots US sizes 6-16);.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; departure taxes; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.